 Straight line method

 this method is the simplest way of calculating depreciation on fixed assets.
-Under this method, the cost of purchase of the concerned fixed asset, the salvage value(scrap value) of the asset and duration of use are considered.
-This method is also known as original cost method, because, the rate of depreciation is applied on the original cost of the machine.
+Under this method, the cost of purchase of the concerned fixed asset, the salvage value(scrap value) of the asset, and duration of use are considered.
+This method is also known as the original cost method, because, the rate of depreciation is applied on the original cost of the machine.
 To ascertain the amount of depreciation to be allocated to an asset, the following formula is used:

 Depreciation= (cost of asset+ installation charges-scrap value)/ duration of use

-Under this method, total depreciation of an asset is apportioned equally along the duration of use.
+Under this method, total depreciation of an asset is apportioned equally along with the duration of use.
 Suppose, total cost of an asset is Rs.
 1200 and it is used by the organisation for 10 years.
 Let, the scrap value of the asset be Rs.
 200. So, the amount of depreciation to be th allocated per year would be: (1200-200)/10 = Rs.
 100. So, at the end of the 10 year, the value of the asset would be completely diminished.

 Hence, from the above chart, we can see that the trend of depreciation follows a straight line.
 That is why, the method discussed above is commonly referred as straight line method.

 From the above chart, we can see that the value of asset decreases at a constant rate.
 That is why, the diagram is a downward sloping straight line.

 Though this method is simple to follow and account for, but it is not completely logical.
 Because, in real life, no machine is equally used all along its life.
 So, in real scenario, the amount of depreciation would differ.